Recreating an instance from volume

 • Create a new instance from the new volume.

-• Detach any additional volumes from the original instance and attach them to the new instance, refer to the documentation here.
+• Detach any extra volumes from the original instance and attach them to the new instance, refer to the documentation here.

 • If you have a floating IP assigned to the original instance move it to the new instance.